 - Choose something which stands out in your own right whilst remaining understated and does not take away from the bride.

-- Choose a hat shade which compliments the wedding party colours.
+- Choose a hat shade that compliments the wedding party colours.

 - Choose a style that allows you to greet your guests comfortably.